venmo/venmo.github.io/_posts/2015-01-28-awesome-venmo-api-hacks.md

 Purdue students Vipul Nataraj, Drew Ruberson, Josh Foeh, and Zachary Simpson worked on this fun project for the Pebble watch.

 Paybble is an application developed for Boilermake Fall 2014 that allows you to pay people on your contact list directly through your Pebble watch.
-In order to use the service, the user has to have the companion iPhone application installed and allow our application access to their Venmo account.
+In order to use the service, the user has to have the companion iPhone application installed and allow application access to their Venmo account.
 Once these prerequisites are complete, the user can then use the Pebble watch to cycle through their contact list and select a contact to pay as well as an amount.
 After confirmation, the application carries out the transaction and even sends both the payer and the payee notifications via text message.
 This application is targeted towards people that want to utilize Venmo but are always too lazy to pull out their phones to do it.

 Gotta love those lazy piles. <3